terrastruct/d2/d2js/js/README.md

 Creates a new D2 instance.

-### `compile(input: string | CompileRequest, options?: CompileOptions): Promise<CompileResult>`
+### `compile(input: string | CompileRequest, options?: CompileOptions): Promise<CompileResponse>`

 Compiles D2 markup into an intermediate representation.
-It compile options are provided in both `input` and `options`, the latter will take precedence.
+Pass options directly as the second argument, for example `d2.compile('x -> y', { layout: 'tala' })`.
+For an object input, `input.options` is optional and takes precedence over the second argument when both specify the same option.

 ### `render(diagram: Diagram, options?: RenderOptions): Promise<string>`